 Those socks whet my appetite for more fashionable socks.
 My hunger was finally sated when I discovered Soxfords.
 Their colorfully themed designs embrace the notion of being really unique without being overly loud or obnoxiously silly.
 What I like most about the company is that they don’t take themselves too seriously.
 Many of their designs are subtle, tongue-in-cheek fashion statements such as the 20,000 Leagues which feature a submarine surfacing from your shoe or the Zealous Zombie which gives a cultural nod to the Walking Dead franchise.

-What I like most about my Soxfords are their versatility.
+What I like most about my Soxfords is their versatility.
 I can wear them with my oxfords, ankle boots, and Jack Purcells.
 I also wear them with my cowboy boots, but what’s the point if nobody can see them.

 Add a pair of Soxfords to your wardrobe and breathe a little life into your typical business casual.
 You will make President Bush proud.